3345/smile_cs169/README.md

     add code to update the like count of the updated smile, based on the data returned by the POST request.
-    - In case the server returns an error, you should call the function "console.error()" with the error messages from the server
+    - In case the server returns an error, you should call the function "console.error()" with the error messages from the server.

 <a name='post_like'>